opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 .. index:: setNumThreads

-cv::setNumThreads
+setNumThreads
 -----------------
-.. cfunction:: void setNumThreads(int nthreads)
+.. c:function:: void setNumThreads(int nthreads)

     Sets the number of threads used by OpenCV